 GK: Well, what I learned from all this is that lefties, new-agers and liberals are just as prone to totalitarianism as conservatives and right-wingers, and that many of the neo-hippies that write about or promote that bohemian period of American history were never there anyway.
 Same with the latter-day Beat types in Boulder, Colorado.
 Children of the Sun was rejected by every hippie bookstore in Santa Cruz, Mt.
 Shasta, Eugene [Oregon], Arcata [California], as well as Harbin, Hot Springs, Esalen Institute and more… and the people who banned it are the same ones who describe themselves as open-minded and spiritual.

-BC: But back to this whole idea of precedence: It’s not only Germans that were intent on living this type of paganism, correct?
-I mean, historically it comes in many forms, from the transcendentalism of Emerson and Whitman to the mystic romanticism of William Blake… the whole romantic movement itself was a return to nature, its power and mystique, the idea that men weren’t born to inherent privilege, the revolutionary spirit that comes from viewing nature as the great egalitarian mediator.
+BC: But back to this whole idea of precedence: it’s not only Germans that were intent on living this type of back-to-nature, neo-paganist lifestyle, correct?
+I mean, historically the confluence of nature and spirituality comes in many forms, from the transcendentalism of Emerson and Whitman to the mystic romanticism of William Blake; the whole romantic movement itself was a return to nature, its power and mystique, the idea that men weren’t born to inherent privilege, the revolutionary spirit that comes from viewing nature as the great egalitarian mediator.

 BC: It’s an interesting spin of the notion of revolution… to drop out.
 In that context, it’s sometimes easier to see the Lebensreform Germans and their Southern California offspring as kind of kooky, mild pacifists.
 But in truth they were revolutionaries with a radical message, no?

 BC: Ha!
 So true.
-But I guess what I’m getting at is: Just how much were the Germans who came before ahbez influenced by thinkers such as Nietzsche and Matisse, themselves looking for a primitivism beyond the general vogue of “going native”?
+But I guess what I’m getting at is: Just how much were the Germans who came before Ahbez influenced by thinkers such as Nietzsche and Matisse, themselves looking for a primitivism beyond the general vogue of “going native”?
 I mean, these guys felt trapped by the dominant haute bourgeoisie lifestyle.
 Trapped might even be too light of a word.
 They were looking to re-discover the wildman in all of us.
 Would the Germans who came to Southern California have been armed with the same ideology?
 That civilization is insane?
-We think of that as being something very strongly played out during the 1960s, but it seems that paganism and primitivism were already in the air at the turn of the 20th Century.
+We think of that as being something very strongly played out during the 1960s, but it seems that esoteric spirituality, neo-paganism, eastern mysticism, and primitivism were already in the air at the turn of the 20th Century.

 GK: Yes this is very true, and Hermann Hesse, who probably outsold Tolkien in the 1960s, was heavily influenced by Nietzsche and German romanticism.
 The wildman theme was later acted out by Doors singer Jim Morrison, who instead of asking for a car after his high school graduation, wanted The Complete Works of Nietzsche.